 Bouldering is in the Olympics for the first time ever – as part of the Sport Climbing event in Tokyo in 2021.
 Lead Climbing, Bouldering, and Speed Climbing are the three categories, with climbers needing to place well in all three for a medal.

 Olympic Bouldering Rules

-In the Bouldering stage there are four boulders (sometimes called routes, blocs, or problems) each for the Men’s and Women’s categories.
-The competitors get four minutes per attempt with full points if they reach the top or less points for reaching the a mid-way hold called a “zone”.
+In the Bouldering stage, there are four boulders (sometimes called routes, blocs, or problems) each for the Men’s and Women’s categories.
+The competitors get four minutes per attempt with full points if they reach the top or fewer points for reaching the mid-way hold called a “zone”.

 Olympic Bouldering Wall Height

 The Olympic Bouldering wall in Tokyo is 4 meters or 13 feet high.
 It has lots of interesting angles that are mainly overhung, an inwards-facing corner, and a huge pointed prow jutting out to the right.

 The pick for the winner of Bouldering is very hard as there is so much competition for the event.
 Janja Garnbret of Slovenia is the top pick based on her results in the past few years where she’s been dominant.
 It’s almost certain she’ll place in the top 3 if she doesn’t walk away with Gold.